 As a result of this wrong but long held belief, many believers today determine or measure their spiritual power or authority by the duration, volume, fervency, or frequency of their prayers.

 What a mistaken belief!

 While the Scripture admonishes believers to pray without ceasing, it never attributes or ties the believers’ spiritual power or authority to their prayer life (1 Thess.
 5:17).

 Determining your spiritual power or authority by your prayer life is a demonstration of your faith in yourself (works) and not in Jesus Christ (grace).
 There is a great danger in determining or measuring your spiritual authority by your prayer life.

 When your spiritual authority is made to be dependent on the duration, volume, fervency, or frequency of your prayers, you will not be able to wield your spiritual authority over the devil at all times and in all situations.

-If your spiritual power or authority is rooted in or dependent on the length, volume, fervency or frequency of your prayers, what happens when you are physically weak to pray long, loud and much as you normally do?
+If your spiritual power or authority is rooted in or dependent on the length, volume, fervency or frequency of your prayers, what happens when you are physically weak or sick to pray long, loud and much as you normally do?

 You will simply not have the faith, boldness or confidence to resist the devil by wielding your spiritual authority!

 What is the source of the believers’ spiritual power or authority?

 The spiritual power or authority of the believers is derived from their spiritual union with Jesus Christ and the abiding presence of the Holy Spirit in them.